FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

    ```
    sbatch /storage/fazal/projects/2022_TrimMapCount/TrimMapCount.sh rawdata data
    ```
-   (where `rawdata` is the absolute path to your `rawdata` folder containing the `fastq` files, and `data` is the absolute path to your data folder where the processed data files will be generated).
+   in the command line.
+Replace `rawdata` with the absolute path to the `rawdata` folder containing your `fastq` files.
+   Replace `data` with the absolute path to the `data` folder where your processed data files will be generated.
+Then press the "Enter" key.